 Yes, it’s a great world – even if those first 16 years are the hardest I think they were swell – and I hope my next sixteen will be just as nice.

 March 24, 1942: Recording session for For Me And My Gal, which was still titled The Big Time.
 Judy pre-recorded “After You’ve Gone.”
-Only one take, #8, was printed.
-Also recorded was an instrumental called “I Never Knew” which is not known to have survived.
+Only one take, #8, was “printed” (kept for use in the film).
+Also recorded was an instrumental titled “I Never Knew” which is not known to have survived.

 March 24, 1943: Filming continued on Girl Crazy on the “Interior Dean’s Office” and “Interior Governor’s Office” sets.
 Time called: 10:00 a.m.; dismissed: 5:35 p.m.